Vietnam.vn - Nền tảng quảng bá Việt Nam

 Will Japan have a tsunami?

-Japan experienced a small tsunami after the earthquake on January 1, but the tsunami warning was lifted yesterday morning.
-The latest forecast from the Meteorological Agency shows a slight change in sea levels and the warning is set at the lowest level.
+Japan experienced a small tsunami after the January 1 earthquake, but the tsunami warning was lifted yesterday morning.
+The latest forecast from the Meteorological Agency shows a slight change in sea levels and the warning is at its lowest level.

 What should I do if I still want to go to Japan at this time?

 Travel insurance should cover issues such as trip cancellations due to natural disasters.
-If you are in an affected area, you should follow the instructions from local authorities and stay informed.
+If in an affected area, travelers should follow the instructions of local authorities and stay informed.

 Are flights cancelled?